Lande21/RolandeU.github.io/README.md

 Day 13 of 365. **Brave and thouthful!**
 - DAY: Monday, Went to food pantry, work, class!!!
-- I have some interviews coming up, talked with fam yansetse mama ...!! rimwe ry'umunani gotta lock in in nsbe, hopefully
+- I have some interviews coming up, talked with fam yansetse mama ...hope this week gets easier!! rimwe ry'umunani gotta lock in in nsbe, hopefully